Reece-Morgan/Reece-Morgan/README.md

 I am a Front End Web Developer, with 4+ years professional experience working as a developer/engineer.
 I'm also an indie game developer, building and releasing games under [Allus Interactive](https://github.com/AllusInteractive)

-I currently work at [The Football Pools](http://www.thepools.com/) as a Software Engineer in the Front End Developement Team.
+I currently work at [The Football Pools](http://www.thepools.com/) as a Software Engineer in the Front End Development Team.

 ---